Electrical and Electronic Information Engineering

 Humans, Earth, and eECo Future

-The Department of Electrical and Electronic Information Engineering comprises 4 fields: electronic materials, electrical systems, integrated electronics, and information and communication systems.
+Electrical and Electronic Information Engineering is composed of four fields: electronic materials, electrical systems, integrated electronics, and information and communication systems.

-This department conducts education and research in the following wide range of fields:
+In this way, the department conducts education and research covering a wide range of fields.

 Fields of Study

 The department is involved in research and development on creation of substances and materials and exploration and development of electronic and electrical functional electronic materials engineering; "micro/nanoelectronic device engineering" that manipulates functional materials and develops applications for electronic devices; "Information carrier systems engineering" that pursues and applies information carrier fundamental science such as light, spin and heat; "process and manufacturing technology" that pioneers microfabrication, advanced integration, interface control, and material formation technology; and "measurement evaluation technology" that explores measurement, assessment, analysis, microanalysis, and atomic scale observation technology.